doctrine/dbal/UPGRADE.md

 # Upgrade to 2.11

+## Deprecated database platforms:

+1. PostgreSQL 9.3 and older
+2. MariaDB 10.0 and older
+3. SQL Server 2008 and older
+4. SQL Anywhere 12 and older
+5. Drizzle
+6. Azure SQL Database

+## Deprecated database drivers:

+1. PDO-based IBM DB2 driver
+2. Drizzle MySQL driver

+## Deprecated `Doctrine\DBAL\Sharding` package

+The sharding functionality in DBAL has been effectively unmaintained for a long time.

 ## Deprecated `Doctrine\DBAL\Version` class

 The usage of the `Doctrine\DBAL\Version` class is deprecated as internal implementation detail.
 Please refrain from checking the DBAL version at runtime.